oceanbluesky/MarsArt/README.md

 [SpaceX Launch Complex 39A](https://en.wikipedia.org/wiki/Kennedy_Space_Center_Launch_Complex_39)

 ##InstaBase
-Manned Research Station Prepositioned by [MCT](https://en.wikipedia.org/wiki/Mars_Colonial_Transporter) and AI Telepresence
+[MCT](https://en.wikipedia.org/wiki/Mars_Colonial_Transporter) delivered Manned Research Station prepositioned by AI Telepresence

 ##Research Station
-First decade expanding from InstaBase to City Nucleus
+Initial decade expanding from InstaBase to a city nucleus

 #License
 CC0 Use it, abuse it.
 (We'd appreciate it if you add your own similar models for vehicles, suits, habs and such to help create a permanent open-source repository of resources for depicting human settlement of Mars.
 After your commercial project, why let your work die on a hard drive?
 Sell your component models on [Turbosquid](http://turbosquid.com) then drop a copy here for free use by fellow artists ;)